anxiousmodernman/co-chair/README.md

 # co-chair

 A configurable edge proxy that also does auth.
-The aim is to provide a single-node proxy, configurable via a UI or api.
+The aim is to provide a single-node proxy, configurable via a UI or grpc api.

 ## Getting started with development